Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/corrective_smooth.rst

 This is typically useful *after* an armature modifier, where distortion around joints may be hard to avoid, even with careful weight painting.

-To use this modifier effectively, it's useful to understand the basics of how it works.
+To use this modifier effectively, it is useful to understand the basics of how it works.

 Rest State
    Used as a reference to detect highly distorted areas.